CGS CONNECT

 Indigenous Programme Coordinator

-Our Indigenous Programme Coordinator is an on-site resource dedicated to providing Indigenous students with a safe space to connect, chat, and discuss any concerns or challenges they may be facing.
+Our Indigenous Student Coordinator is an on-site resource dedicated to providing Indigenous students with a safe space to connect, chat, and discuss any concerns or challenges they may be facing.
 This role is crucial to the success of the programme and ensures a culturally safe environment for students.
-The Coordinator helps foster a community where Aboriginal and Torres Strait Islander students can engage with other students, staff, and alumni, promoting support, belonging, and cultural connection.
+The Coordinator helps foster a community where Aboriginal and Torres Strait Islander students can engage with other students, staff, and Alumni, promoting support, belonging, and cultural connection.

 ENROL NOW